ting20000119/Goats_Eat_Grass_using_JAVA/README.md

 The behavior of grass is simpler.
 Grass never moves and doesn’t eat.
 Grass starts out with an age of zero and grows one day older with each pass.
 When a blade of grass reaches 6 days, it dies (disappears).
 Grass can sprout new grass between the age of 3 and 5 inclusively.
 Like goats, a mommy grass picks a random direction and generates a baby grass at that neighboring cell if it is empty.
 If it fails, it does not do another attempt.

-A sample interface is shown as below.
-I suggest you to play with the sample executable first to get a feel of what it does.
-The user can specify three optional parameters from the command line.
-The first parameter is the number of passes to run.
-The second parameter is the number of passes between every display of the world.
-The third parameter is the seed for the random number generator.
-For example, AlifeTest_sun4 1000 100 1234 means that the simulation will run for 1000 passes and display the world once every 100 passes with the seed of 1234 for the random number generator.
-If the user specifies zero passes, or a negative number, the program defaults to a single pass.